quentinsf/qhue/README.md

 Note: These examples assume you know the IP address of your bridge.
 See [the 'Getting Started' section of the API docs](http://www.developers.meethue.com/documentation/getting-started) if you need help in finding it.
 I've assigned mine a static address of 192.168.0.45, so that's what you'll see below.

-They also assume you have experimented with the API before, and so have a 'newdeveloper' user account set up on the bridge.
+They also assume you have experimented with the API before, and so have a user account set up on the bridge, and the username stored somewhere.
 If not, see the section below entitled 'Creating a user'.

 OK.
 Now those preliminaries are out of the way...